-What Can a Handyman Do in Cumberland in Cumberland County, Maine?
+What Can a Handyman Do Without a License in Cumberland in Cumberland County, Maine?

 In Maine, there is no statewide "general contractor" license for most handyman/remodeling work, but Maine does require state licenses for specific trades (electrical, plumbing, HVAC/refrigeration, LP/natural gas) and requires permits/inspections for many building projects.
 In Cumberland (Cumberland County), you should expect local permitting (Code Enforcement) and zoning/home-occupation rules even if you are not state-licensed as a contractor.
 There is not a clear statewide "handyman exemption" with a single dollar threshold; instead, what you can do is primarily limited by trade-licensing laws and local permits.